ChongQingNoSubway/nextjs-koa-redis-fullstackCil/README.md

     There are some test codes for node operation redis in the test directory

-- Finally Integrated antd-design and load css
+- Fourth Integrated antd-design and load css

     First we load antd
     ```